naybyal/data-structures-and-algorithms/Arrays and Strings/HashTable/README.md

 It's Friday the 13th, and I have decided to seriously explore data structures and algorithms, starting today.
 I am not driven by the desire to get placed in big tech but rather, I am on a pursuit to become a better developer who can understand the internals of  operating systems, databases and everything low-level.

-I have decided to tackle arrays and strings by the end of the day, using Java as the programming language.
+I have decided to tackle arrays and strings first, using Java as the programming language.
 This will not be basic, as I already know the fundamentals of arrays and strings.
 This time, I want to take things up a notch by solving more problems to deepen my understanding and improve my implementation of concepts like StringBuilder, HashMap, and others.

  Well, I would like to start with hash tables.